ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 ```

 By default, when Ballerina observability is enabled, Ballerina runtime exposes internal metrics via an HTTP endpoint for
-metrics monitoring and tracers will be published to Jaeger.
+metrics monitoring and traces will be published to Jaeger.
 Prometheus should be configured to scrape metrics from
 the metrics HTTP endpoint in Ballerina.

 Ballerina logs are logged on to the console.
 Therefore, the logs need to be redirected to a file, which can then be